Collections

 - Dynamically: you define conditions to match the items to include in your collection (such as brand, category, or price).
 The collection updates when you update your index with items that match the defined criteria.
 For example, an “Under $50” collection that updates based on price changes.

 You can also combine both options in a single collection.
-By combining manual and conditional items, you can curate part of the collection while allowing dynamic updates based on real-time record data.
+By combining manual and conditional items, you can curate part of the collection while also allowing dynamic updates based on real-time record data.

 Handpick items from an index (manual)